adamj09/Neovim-Config/README.md

 # **Installation**
 Perform a clean installation of Neovim.
-Then, just clone the repo into *%USERPROFILE%\AppData\Local* for Windows, and *~/.config* for Linux.
+Then, just clone the repo into *%USERPROFILE%\AppData\Local* for Windows, or *~/.config* for Linux.
 Change name of the folder "Neovim-Config" to "nvim".
 Upon launching Neovim, the configuration should automatically install.

 For Java support you will need to change some paths defined in the *../ftplugin/java.lua* file.